jwlodek/pyautogit/docs/DocstringGenerated/Pyautogit.md

 Author: Jakub Wlodek
 Created: 01-Oct-2019

 #### Classes

  Class  | Doc
 -----|-----
- PyAutogitManager | Main py_cui wrapper class that drives pyautogit.
-Uses ScreenManager subclass instances for subscreens
+ PyAutogitManager | Main pyautogit manager class.
+Controls all operations of CUI

 #### Functions

  Function  | Doc
 -----|-----
- find_repos_in_path | Searches for .git directories in specified path is_git_repo | Checks if given path is a git repository parse_args | Parses user arguments main | Program entrypoint
+ find_repos_in_path | Helper function that finds repositories in the path is_git_repo | Simple function that checks if a given path is a git repository parse_args | Function that parses user arguments for pyautogit main | Entry point for pyautogit.
+Parses arguments, and initializes the CUI